darekf77/tnp/docs/PHILOSOPHY.md

 .. only possible with isomorphic code

-## 4. Strongly type frontend/backend/database
+## 4. Strongly typed frontend/backend/database

 ...imagine: changing in one place entity property and because of that <br>
 angular templates variables are also being changed!